Zum Inhalt springen

 Ages 13+: Expanding the Routine if Needed

 Teenage skin brings new challenges.
-Increased oil production, hormonal fluctuations, and the occasional breakout are all common.
-At this stage, teens may benefit from slightly more targeted products, such as a lightweight, non-comedogenic moisturizer or a gentle cleanser formulated for oilier skin.
+Increased oil production, hormonal fluctuations and the occasional breakout are all common.
+At this stage, teens may benefit from slightly more targeted products, such as a lightweight, non-comedogenic moisturiser or a gentle cleanser formulated for oilier skin.

 Even so, simple skincare routines remain the goal.
 Overcomplicating a teen's routine—or reaching for harsh acne treatments before a problem has properly emerged—can do more harm than good.